edersoncorbari/edersoncorbari.github.io/_posts/2019-10-08-building-a-dataset-blood-donation-stock.md

 I was looking to analyze the blood donation data from Brazilian blood centers.
 To my surprise this data is not standardized, nor is there an API to show this information.

 So the way I found it was to create a web-scraping to read this information.
-I used for this study the [Pró-Sangue Foundation](http://www.prosangue.sp.gov.br) of the state of Sao Paulo - Brazil.
+I used for this study the [Pró-Sangue Foundation](http://www.prosangue.sp.gov.br) of the state of São Paulo - Brazil.

 The solution was to create a web-scraping to extract this information from the site.